Rismosch/ris_terrain_generator/README.md

 - fractal perlin noise
 - hydraulic erosion

 Continent generation produces continents.
 It picks random points on the surface of the cube.
 One point for each continent.
-Then it grows these continents using a randomized breadth-first search until the whole cube is covered.
+Then it grows these continents using a randomized [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) until the whole cube is covered.

-After the continents have been generated, a convolution with a kernel over the entire cube is performed.
-This is to find the continental boundaries, the nearest touching continent of each pixel.
-Each continent is assigned a random rotation axis.
+After the continents have been generated, a [convolution](https://en.wikipedia.org/wiki/Convolution) with a [kernel](https://en.wikipedia.org/wiki/Kernel_(image_processing)) over the entire cube is performed.
+This is to find the [continental boundaries](https://en.wikipedia.org/wiki/List_of_tectonic_plate_interactions), the nearest touching continent of each pixel.
+Each continent is assigned a random [rotation axis](https://en.wikipedia.org/wiki/Axis%E2%80%93angle_representation).
 To simulate continental drift, the rotation axis is used to find the direction, in which each pixel is moving in.
 Then, depending whether neighboring continents collide or diverge, the pixel is raised or lowered.

 Continent generation generates highly coarse terrain, but doesn't create fine details, especially at continent centers.
 So in the next step [fractal perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) is used to generate noise over the entire cube surface.

 While the previous steps already produce quite nice looking terrain, it can still be improved.

-First, between generation steps, the heightmaps are normalized between 0 and 1.
+First, between generation steps, the heightmaps are [normalized](https://en.wikipedia.org/wiki/Normalization_(statistics)) between 0 and 1.
 Second, a weighting function is applied, making some heights more likely than others.
-Then, hydraulic erosion is applied.
-Continent generation is very coarse and the fractal noise is very smooth, which are the both extremes on the detail spectrum.
-Hydraulic erosion ties these two together, while forming the terrain in a much more natural way:

-Rain is simulated, by placing waterdroplets randomly on the surface of the terrain.
+Then, [hydraulic erosion](https://en.wikipedia.org/wiki/Hydraulic_action) is applied.
+This combines the two previous steps and forms the terrain in a much more natural way: Rain is simulated, by placing waterdroplets randomly on the surface of the terrain.
 The water then flows downhill, carrying sediment with it and depositing it somewhere else.
-This cuts grooves and rivers into the terrain, making mountain peaks sharper and valleys flatter.

-The erosion simulator logic was directly taken from [Sebastian Lague](https://youtu.be/eaXk97ujbPQ) (precicely [this](https://github.com/SebLague/Hydraulic-Erosion/blob/f245576d204978e3186f41c8abbd75c326c6857e/Assets/Scripts/TerrainGenerator.cs) and [this](https://github.com/SebLague/Hydraulic-Erosion/blob/f245576d204978e3186f41c8abbd75c326c6857e/Assets/Scripts/ComputeShaders/Erosion.compute)  code), rewritten in Rust and heavily modified to work on a cube.
+The erosion simulator logic was directly taken from [Sebastian Lague](https://youtu.be/eaXk97ujbPQ) (precicely [this](https://github.com/SebLague/Hydraulic-Erosion/blob/f245576d204978e3186f41c8abbd75c326c6857e/Assets/Scripts/ComputeShaders/Erosion.compute) code), rewritten in Rust and heavily modified to work on a cube.

 Since the 6 faces tile the cube, great care must be taken at the edges of each face.
 The randomized breadth-first search, convolution and erosion take this into account, as they walk over the cube surface.
-The perlin noise in particular had to be modified to generate continuous values over edges.
-Perlin noise uses directions on lattice points, but due to the [Hairy ball theorem](https://en.wikipedia.org/wiki/Hairy_ball_theorem), the 8 corners produce no directions, or in other words, directions with 0 length.
+The erosion in particular required the kernel and the direction to be rotated, aswell as sampling over the edges.
+The perlin noise in had to be modified such that it's lattice directions are continuous over the edges.
+But due to the [Hairy ball theorem](https://en.wikipedia.org/wiki/Hairy_ball_theorem), the 8 corners produce no directions for the perlin noise, or in other words, directions with 0 length.

 A finished heightmap, with a colored gradient applied, may look like this: